wp-plugins/google-calendar-plugin/readme.txt

 == Uninstall ==

 WARNING!
 The Uninstall link in Admin Page not have a confirm question, one click and you delete all contributes of Google Calendar Plugin

+== Upgrade ==

+If you want upgrade from 1.2 to 1.3 version you must uninstall the 1.2 version and remove the plugin from wordpress directory.
+When you have uninstall and remove the old version you can upload 1.3 version to wp plugin directory, activate plugin and use the new version of Google Calendar Plugin.
+This version it's more efficiency about Data Base Using.